f6bfb5/f6bfb5.github.io/src/routes/posts/use-google-spreadsheet-as-database.md

 function appendSheetRow(sheetName, newRowData) {
   const Sheet = getSheet(sheetName);
   const newRow = Sheet.getLastRow() + 1;
-  // accept number key as row-col index
+  // accept numeric key as row-col index
   // for example,
   // data: { 1: "Cell 1 data", 2: "Cell 2 data", 3: "Cell 3 data" }
   // would save to the row by the key